jcowey/P3/README.md

 **Pylon** already has a presence under the [journals produced and supported](https://journals.ub.uni-heidelberg.de/index.php/pylon/login) by the University Library in Heidelberg.
 At present nothing can be clicked or viewed without a login.

 ### Files for viewing
-Links to live files for the first volume of Pylon can be found in the folder: [pylon1ready](https://github.com/jcowey/P3/blob/master/pylon/pylon1ready/list.md)
+Links to live files (at present **four articles in HTML** versions) for the first volume of Pylon can be found in the folder: [pylon1ready](https://github.com/jcowey/P3/blob/master/pylon/pylon1ready/list.md)

-Four articles are already visible in HTML versions.

 ### Miscellaneous
 An online journal which offers a model I, personally, like is: https://github.com/i-d-e.